 By age 80, more than half of us will have had a cataract, or clouding of the lens.
 Vision gradually gets foggy and makes it hard to read, drive, and see at night.
 Diabetes, smoking, or too much time in the sun raise that risk.
 Surgery that replaces the clouded lens with an artificial lens is highly effective.

 Cataracts: What Happens

 A healthy lens focuses light into a sharp, clear image on the retina, which captures the image like film in a camera.
 As we age, protein builds up in the lens, clouding it.
 That scatters rays of light on the retina, instead of focusing it for one sharp, clear image.
 The result can be blurred vision, changes in color vision, and glare, especially at night.
 Very advanced cataracts are noticeable, such as the muddy-colored circle at the center of this picture.

-You can inherit this disorder from your family's genes.
+You can inherit this disorder from your parents.
 It often begins with night vision problems.
 Next comes a gradual loss of side vision, which develops into tunnel vision, and finally, in some cases, blindness.
 One study showed that high-dose vitamin A supplements can curb vision loss.
-But you should consult a health care expert before taking supplements because too much vitamin A can be toxic.
+But you should see a doctor before taking supplements because too much vitamin A can be toxic.

 Retinitis Pigmentosa: What Happens

 Floaters and Specks

 Blurry spots or specks in your vision that move may be floaters, which are debris in the eye's vitreous gel.
 They don't block vision and are easier to see in bright light.
 Floaters are common and usually harmless.
 But if they appear or increase suddenly, or you also have light flashes, see a doctor.
 Persistent white or black spots and a sudden shadow or loss of peripheral vision need immediate medical attention.

 Amblyopia (Lazy Eye)